1. The Chair of the Academic Concerns Committee will promptly notify the Respondent in writing

 6. The Respondent will have an opportunity to appear before the Academic Concerns Committee

-and present his/her case.
+and present their case.
 The Respondent may review all documents considered by the

 Academic Concerns Committee, question all adverse witnesses, offer documentation, and